 Eritrea profile - Media

-The government has maintained a monopoly over domestic radio and television since independence.
-The few privately-owned newspapers were all closed in 2001 as part of a crackdown on the opposition.
+The government has held a monopoly over broadcasting since independence.
+The few privately-owned newspapers were closed in 2001 as part of a crackdown on the opposition.

 - Hadas Eritrea - government-owned, published three days a week